acl-org/acl-2020-virtual-conference/CONTRIBUTING-ACL2020.md

 git clone git@github.com:acl-org/acl-2020-virtual-conference.git
 ```

 By then, you will be able to download all content from ```acl-2020-virtual-conference``` repository to your local folder.
-If you are familiar with ```git```, you can also download the content by clicking the green button and the "Download ZIP" button and extract to your local folder.
+If you are  not familiar with ```git```, you can also download the content by clicking the green button and the "Download ZIP" button and extract to your local folder.

-### Install Required Package
+### Install Required Packages

 First, move to the repo folder: